-New Dr. David Dao Video: ‘I Make Lawsuit Against United Airlines For Discrimination’ – Anh Duy Vs. Thanh Duc
+New Dr. David Dao Video: ‘I Make Lawsuit Against United Airlines For Discrimination’ — Anh Duy Vs. Thanh Duc

 “Thank you to all of the friends and friends of friends who shared my video of Dr. Dao before he was forcibly removed from our flight.
 For getting the word out that this passenger was no more ‘irate or belligerent’ than any weary passenger after a long day of travel would be.
 He just wanted to go home, had to work the next day and did not feel it was right to have to give up his seat, a seat he was already sitting in upon the plane.
 The airline was not able to get him home until after 2 pm Monday afternoon.
 He was irritated as any passenger would be, questioning why he was chosen and explaining that he was a doctor and had patients to see in the morning.
 I was not concerned for my safety, nor that of my toddler’s or for my pregnancy until the police were called aboard our plane to remove him.
 I was worried about what a physical altercation would entail with us sitting directly behind him and if the officers were armed in a tiny, confined space.”

-Joya went on to write that her heart broke for Dao, and that a United Airlines representative called her to give the company’s personal apology and a full refund of her plane tickets.
+Joya went on to write that her heart broke for Dao and that a United Airlines representative called her to give the company’s personal apology and a full refund of her plane tickets.
 Joya called the refunds a small gesture for the injustice that she witnessed on the United Airlines flight.
-Cummings wrote that she prayed for a policy change and for freedom from fear of racial profiling and discrimination.
+Cummings wrote that she prayed for a policy change and freedom from fear of racial profiling and discrimination.
 Meanwhile, satirical headlines like the one below from the Washington Post are appearing surrounding the Dr. Dao scandal.

 Ha ha, well put. https://t.co/o8V3EcC6eR